intel/vscode-quantum-sdk/README.md

 Defines the gates that will be displayed on the circuit board.
 Gates require a name and a list of qbits to act upon.
 There is also an option to add attributes which will be displayed when the user hovers over that specific gate.
 Notice that some gates such as `MeasZ` have a custom gate icon.

 ## Syntax Highlighting
-This extension extends the list of keywords that are highlighted by VSCode to include grammar from the Quantum SDK.
+This extension extends the list of keywords that are highlighted by VSCode to include grammar from the [Intel<sub>®</sub> Quantum SDK](https://developer.intel.com/quantumsdk).

 ## 3rd Party Materials
 | Project | Repo | License |